automaciej/automaciej/content/bio.md

 walking bass skills and deepened his repertoire of tunes.

-In his home studio in North Dublin, Maciej takes a [natural, organic approach][appr] to recording and mixing.
+In his home studio in North Dublin, Maciej takes a [natural, organic approach][appr]) to recording and mixing.
 He prefers live recordings, rather than track-by-track, capturing performances that breathe and feel authentic.
 His meticulous attention to microphone placement, phase alignment, and ambience allows him to mix with a blend of classical techniques and modern digital tools.

 A proud moment in his career was co-writing for his band Funksters in Poland, whose members have since gone on to successful careers.
-These days, Maciej is excited about his collaboration with pianist [Gediminas Karkauskas][ged] and drummer [Riccardo Marenghi][ric].
+These days, Maciej is most proud of his work with pianist [Gediminas Karkauskas][ged] and drummer [Riccardo Marenghi][ric], particularly their recent performance at Scott’s Jazz Club in Belfast.

 Looking ahead, Maciej is focused on original music creation, whether for himself or in collaboration with others.
 His dream is to write and release songs,